-Several other members of the Secret Service played a key role in Watergate.
-Deputy Director Pat Boggs was the first to inform the White House of the break-in.
-Boggs called Nixon's head of security, Jack Caulfield, at “about 3 or 4 p.m.” on the day of the break-in and told him Jim McCord, the head of security for the Nixon campaign, had been one of the men arrested.
+Pat Boggs, the Deputy Director of the Secret Service, was the first to inform the White House of the break-in.
+Boggs called Nixon's head of security, Jack Caulfield, at “about 3 or 4 p.m.” on June 17 and told him Jim McCord, the head of security for the Nixon campaign, had been one of the men arrested.
 In the late afternoon, Boggs informed John Ehrlichman and told him a document referring to White House security consultant Howard Hunt had been found in the burglars’ hotel room.

 On July 16, 1973, Alexander Butterfield revealed the existence of the Nixon tapes in testimony before the Senate Watergate Committee.
 Nixon wrote to the Secretary of the Treasury the same day, invoking executive privilege to block testimony from Wong (or any other agents of the Secret Service) the next day.

 Within days of the Watergate arrests, a friend of Assistant Attorney General Henry Petersen who was "formerly with NSA" "advanced the theory that Wong directed 'this whole thing' using Ralph True who had some CIA connections."
 McCord met True on the afternoon before the break-in and later praised Wong as one of the heroes of Watergate.